earchibong/devops_projects/README.md

-# devops_training
+# Devops Projects
-devops learning projects
+In this repository I will upload my projects on DevOps and also Integration of DevOps technology with other technologies like Machine Learning, Git/Github, etc.

-Projects include:
+## Projects include:
 <ul>
     <li><a href="https://github.com/earchibong/devops_training/blob/main/LAMP.md">PROJECT ONE: LAMP stack installation</a></li>
     <li><a href="https://github.com/earchibong/devops_training/blob/main/LEMP.md">PROJECT TWO: LEMP stack installation</a></li>